-- On April 14, 2020, the Company announced that the Annual Meeting of Shareholders would be postponed due to the extraordinary circumstance of the ongoing COVID-19 pandemic and the resulting restrictions on public gatherings. - On April 23, 2020, the Company announced that Martin Goldfarb, O.C., had joined Covalon's Board of Directors.
+- On March 30, 2020, the Company announced a breakthrough antimicrobial technology formulated to kill the viruses, bacteria, and other pathogens.
+This release was followed by a conference call to further discuss the technology and the potential products associated with the formulation. - On April 14, 2020, the Company announced that the Annual Meeting of Shareholders would be postponed due to the extraordinary circumstance of the ongoing COVID-19 pandemic and the resulting restrictions on public gatherings. - On April 23, 2020, the Company announced that Martin Goldfarb, O.C., had joined Covalon's Board of Directors.
 Mr. Goldfarb is well-recognized as a successful entrepreneur and a leading expert in the study of human behavior as it relates to the marketplace and society.
-He is Chairman of Almada Inc., President of Goldfarb Ventures, private equity companies and Principal at Goldfarb Intelligence Marketing.

-- On April 27, 2020, the Company announced that Amir Boloor had joined Covalon's Board of Directors.
+He is Chairman of Almada Inc., President of Goldfarb Ventures, private equity companies and Principal at Goldfarb Intelligence Marketing. - On April 27, 2020, the Company announced that Amir Boloor had joined Covalon's Board of Directors.
 Mr. Boloor is the President of Caspian Equity Partners, Inc. of Vancouver, British Columbia, a private investment firm he founded in 2012.
-He has specialized in helping entrepreneurs accelerate growth and optimize performance, while propelling long-term profitability and value. - On June 3, 2020, the Company announced that key antimicrobial patents had been granted by the United States Patent and Trademark Office, the Canadian Intellectual Property Officer, and the European Patent Office.
-The patents are integral to the Company's CovaClear, IVClear, MediClear PreOp, and SurgiClear products. - The Company applied for and was approved for a United States Paycheck Protection loan totalling USD\$1,103,861 from the US Small Business Administration under the US Paycheck Protection Program.
-The Loan will be forgiven if certain conditions are met, and otherwise carries interest of 1% and will be repayable over a two-year term.
-The Company also applied and was approved for funding of CAD\$256,106 to date under the Canadian Emergency Wage Subsidy Program.
-Both loans are expected to be reflected in the Company's third quarter financial statements. - COVID-19 has caused material disruption to business globally, economic slowdowns, and shifts in economic markets.
+He has specialized in helping entrepreneurs accelerate growth and optimize performance, while propelling long-term profitability and value. - On June 3, 2020, the Company announced that key antimicrobial patents had been granted by the United States Patent and Trademark Office, the Canadian Intellectual Property Office, and the European Patent Office.
+The patents are integral to the Company's CovaClear, IVClear, MediClear PreOp, and SurgiClear products. - The Company applied for and was approved for a PPP Loan totalling USD\$1,103,861 from the U.S. Small Business Administration under the Paycheck Protection Program.
+The PPP Loan will be forgiven if certain conditions are met, and otherwise carries interest of 1% and will be repayable over a two-year term.
+The Company expects that this amount will not be repayable.
+The Company also applied and was approved for funding of \$387,276 to date under the Canada Emergency Wage Subsidy Program.
+The majority of both these subsidies are reflected in the Company's third quarter financial statements. - COVID-19 has caused material disruption to business globally, economic slowdowns, and shifts in economic markets.
 The significant uncertainty related to the virus, and the governmental responses, are likely to negatively impact the Company's suppliers, as well as our customers and their demand for our products and services.
 A significant number of the Company's products are consumed during elective and other procedures at hospitals, clinics and other medical institutions that were materially impacted by the quarantine measures undertaken at these facilities as a result of the COVID-19 pandemic.
-As a result, the usage and therefore the demand for the Company's products has been and will continue to be temporarily materially negatively impacted by the global pandemic. - On July 14, 2020, the Company obtained a waiver from HSBC Bank Canada for covenant breaches related to the quarter ended March 31, 2020 under the Company's Facility (as defined herein).
+As a result, the usage and therefore the demand for the Company's products has been and will continue to be temporarily materially negatively impacted by the global pandemic.
+The type of product and customer location will impact the extent of the impact and subsequent recovery. - On July 14, 2020, the Company obtained a waiver from HSBC Bank Canada for covenant breaches related to the quarter ended March 31, 2020 under the Company's Facility (as defined herein).
 For further information, please see "Liquidity & Capital Resources".